tonglewang/tonglewang.github.com/index.md

 ### Publications
 *T.L.Wang,C Wang Multiply distorted image quality evaluation algorithm based on probability matrix decomposition,Computer applications and software
 Wang Ci, Chang Yanjie, Wang Tongle.
 An image quality semi-reference evaluation method for surveillance video applications
-T.L Wang, Junchen Deng,Yanjie Chang.
+T.L Wang, Junchen Deng.
 An opinion-unaware blind quality assessment algorithm for multiply distorted images (under review)
 Responsible for the chapters 3, 4, and 9 of the a book named Embedded System Principles and Practice (book)*
 ### Software
 The code for article ["An opinion-unaware blind quality assessment algorithm for multiply distorted images"](https://github.com/tonglewang/Electronics-Letters_code) can be downloaded here.